-Research areas
+Research purpose

 We need to transition our society away from fossil fuel to electrification, move away from unsustainable agriculture, provide